 A one-day event to become inspired by some of the leading brands, craft your skills, learn to better manage your stakeholders, and learn about the best product management tools.

-Check out the scheduled dates: State of Product Management Conference.
+Check out new scheduled dates or the after-movie of the first succesful 2018 edition: State of Product Management Conference.